-I'm Nikita Woolfe, I am a campaigner and filmmaker.
+I'm Nikita Woolfe, I am a campaigner and a filmmaker.
 I believe film is a great way to open up discussion and create awareness around an issue.

 For the past 3 years I have been working on finding out more about the whole 'housing' crisis.
 And what I found was really amazing.
 Basically the UK could easily stop the crisis if they really wanted to.
 Here are a few basic elements to start with: